muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 .. important:: EdX changed the method used to track student enrollments on 3 December 2013.
-As a result, enrollment activity data is not computed for courses created in Studio prior to 4 December 2013.
+As a result, enrollment activity data is not computed for courses created in Studio prior to December 4, 2013.
 However, geographic data relating to enrollment is available for those courses.

 For information about viewing enrollment activity data in edX Insights, see :ref:`Enrollment_Activity`.

-**Enrollment count**
+**Enrollment metric**

 * Users are included in the count as of the date and time they enroll in a course.